-The DDCS can apply to the purchase of a home or block or vacant land with a transaction date of 1 July 2016 or later.
+The DDCS can apply to the purchase of a home (new or established) or a block of vacant residential land with a transaction date of 1 July 2016 or later.
 The transaction date is the date of grant, transfer, or agreement for transfer (whichever is first - not the settlement date).

-Under the DDCS, you pay no duty on an eligible transaction if you meet the following eligibility requirements:
+To claim the DDCS, you need to meet the following eligibility requirements:

-- you lodge your DDCS application within the required time
+- you must lodge your DDCS application within the required time

-- you, as the person with disability, must have at least a 51 per cent interest in the property
+- you must acquire at least a 51 per cent interest in the home

-You and your domestic partner cannot have owned any property - other than the property you’re buying under the DDCS - in the two years leading up to the transaction date.
+You and your partner cannot have owned any land or property - other than the home you’re buying under the DDCS - in the two years leading up to the transaction date.